 Between 2015-2017, the Ag Outreach Coordinator has successfully signed up over 50 BMPs within the Fond du Lac County portion of the Big Green Lake watershed to divert phosphorus loading from the watershed.
 Six projects totaling 360 pounds of phosphorus per year were installed in 2017, and additional installation projects will take place in 2018 and beyond.

 To build on the success of this program, the Green Lake Sanitary District previously increased the Ag Outreach Coordinator’s hours from 5 hours per month to 100 hours per month.
-The Coordinator will build on the Delta Institute’s Phosphorus Prioritization Plan [27] to focus outreach within 12 nutrient loading priority areas, among other priority areas previously identified.P—, aPlan’s , and/or within the GLSD.
+The Coordinator will build on the Delta Institute’s Phosphorus Prioritization Plan [27] to focus outreach within 12 nutrient loading priority areas, among other priority areas previously identified.

+However, given the need to increase the rate of BMP adoption throughout the watershed, this Plan has a milestone to hire an additional ag outreach coordinator position—either within the Land Conservation Department(s), as a separate consultant over the next five years to meet this Plan’s BMP/Phosphorus reduction milestones, and/or within the GLSD.

 Meetings with Property Owners